Cobra pose: Variations

-An easier variant is Sphinx Pose, sometimes called Salamba Bhujangasana (षलम्ब भुजंगासन) "Supported Cobra pose", in which the forearms rest on the ground, giving a gentler backbend.
+An easier variant is Sphinx Pose, sometimes called Salamba Bhujangasana (षलम्ब भुजङ्गासन) "Supported Cobra pose", in which the forearms rest on the ground, giving a gentler backbend.
 It is used in the long holds of Yin Yoga, either with the forearms on the ground or with the arms straightened.

 The pose can be modified, such as in pregnancy, by placing a blanket under the pelvis.

 Upward Dog pose, abbreviated "Updog", is entered with an inhalation from a prone position (or from Chaturanga Dandasana or Ashtanga Namaskara in a Surya Namaskar cycle), taking the feet a little apart.
 The legs are stretched out straight, the toes out (not tucked under), and the weight of the body is supported on the hands with outstretched arms so the hips are off the ground.
 The gaze is directed straight upwards, so the neck and back are arched.

 Bhujangasana (Cobra Pose) may help alleviate menstrual cramps by gently stretching the abdomen and lower back, promoting relaxation of surrounding muscles and improving pelvic circulation.

 Eagle Pose (Garudasana) is a standing balancing yoga posture that involves wrapping one leg around the other and crossing the arms.
 It requires concentration, coordination, and strength, and helps stretch the shoulders, upper back, and hips, promoting physical and mental balance.

+The King Cobra is a pose for advanced practitioners.
+Starting from the basic position, arch your head, neck, and chest backward.
+Your chest should come close to a horizontal plane.
+Eventually, you may be able to place your feet on your head.